The How and Why of Installing WordPress on Your Own Computer

 The XAMPP installer screen

-• On the next screen you’ll be asked to select the components to install.
-The only components you really need are MySQL and PHPMyAdmin , but you can leave it as is and click Next to continue.
+• The next screen asks you to select the components to install.
+You only need MySQL and phpMyAdmin, but you can leave the default selection and click Next to continue.

 • You now need to select the folder to install XAMPP in.
 You can leave this as the default and click Next to continue.